51ngul4r1ty/atoll-core/STANDARDS.md

 Naming
 ------

-**File Naming**
+**Folder Naming**

-1. File names should use lowercase letters.
+1. Folder names should use lowercase letters.
-2. File names should use dashes to separate words.
+2. Folder names should use dashes to separate words.
-3. File names should not use underscores to separate words.
+3. Folder names should not use underscores to separate words.